Main navigation

 (If not already selected as a specific elective)

 Effect of taxes on business decisions, including investment strategies, capital structure decisions, compensation policies, international business, mergers and acquisitions, and financial reporting.
-Prerequisites: ACCT:2100.
+Prerequisites: ACCT:2100. spring only.
+(3 s.h.)

-Tax Practicum (VITA) I (ACCT:3450)
+Tax Practicum I (ACCT:3450)

-Tax Practicum (VITA) II (ACCT:3451)
+Tax Practicum (RISE) II (ACCT:3451)

 Advanced Tax Topics (ACCT:3500)

 Taxation of corporations and partnerships from organization through liquidation; relative merits of conducting business as C corporation, partnership, S corporation; the alternative minimum tax; introduction to tax research.
 Prerequisite: ACCT:3400.
 Requirement: senior standing.
+Fall only.
 (3 s.h.)

 Accounting Systems and Analytics (ACCT:3600)